telerik/fiddler-everywhere-docs/migration.md

 ## Migrating Fiddler Everywhere License

-The license owner can migrate the active Fiddler Everywhere subscription and all assigned seats by executing the following steps:
+The license owner can migrate the active Fiddler Everywhere subscription and all assigned seats through the following steps:

-1. Open the **latest** version of the Fiddler Everywhere application.
+1. Open [the **latest** version of the Fiddler Everywhere application](https://www.telerik.com/download/fiddler-everywhere).
 Alternatively, open the login page from the Fiddler Dashboard site at https://dashboard.getfiddler.com/login

 1. Follow the **Sign In** link.
 You will land on the new login form that prompts you to enter your Fiddler Everywhere email.